aegge/aegge.github.io/_posts/2017-05-07-GalaxyBispectrumMunich.md

 </div>

 Note:
+- the fundamental observable in LSS is the density field, constructed out of the observed number density of galaxies or other types of objects
+- the density field evolves under influence of the laws of nature and the constiuents in the universe
-- to extract physics from LSS we measure statistics (don't know the initial conditions)
+- to extract these physics from LSS we measure statistics (don't know the initial conditions)

 ---